jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tools**: OneNote --> Office 365/BuckeyeMail

-* This is a great, free, organized solution
+* This is a great, free, organized solution.
-* I don't personally use it for handwritten notes because writing with the Apple Pencil feels off
+* I don't personally use it for handwritten notes because writing with the Apple Pencil feels off.
 * You can insert media, files, links, etc:
-  * ... in the app (the camera tool is also a document scanner)
+  * ... in the app (the camera tool is also a document scanner).
-  * ... using the share sheet
+  * ... using the share sheet.

 ---

 ## Take electronic notes (cont.)

-* OneNote is a great tool for, for example, online research
+* OneNote is a great tool for, for example, online research .
-  * If you are doing a tradition paper research, you might look into something like Papership, Mendeley, EndNote, etc.
+  * If you are doing a tradition paper research, you might look into something like Papership, Mendeley, EndNote, etc..

 ---